 Filing for Bankruptcy in Miami before a lawsuit

 The typical example is a debtor who is behind on his or her credit cards or car payments but none of the creditors has filed a lawsuit against them.
 This debtor is still eligible to file for bankruptcy and attempt to discharge or wipe out their debts.

 Filing for Bankruptcy in Miami while being sued

-The typical example is that you recently had a creditor serve you with a lawsuit, whether it’s for unsecured or secured debt you can STILL file for bankruptcy.
-The bankruptcy will likely freeze all activity in the lawsuit and usually the creditor will dismiss the lawsuit once the bankruptcy is over.
+The typical example is that you recently had a creditor serve you with a lawsuit, whether it’s for an unsecured or secured debt you can STILL file for bankruptcy.
+The bankruptcy will likely freeze all activity in the lawsuit and usually, the creditor will dismiss the lawsuit once the bankruptcy is over.